German (2018 - 2020)

 Advanced Literature and Culture Courses Conducted in German (300 Level)

 Courses at this level provide a broad historical overview of specific periods in German literary and cultural development.
 Advanced German language skills are practiced, with particular emphasis on the ability to summarize and on the expression of supported opinion.
 Students read more texts of greater linguistic and conceptual complexity than those used at the 100 level.
 Readings are drawn from literary and nonliterary sources.
-Students must complete GERM-UA 152 or the equivalent before enrolling in courses at the 300 level.
+Students must complete a minimum of two 100-level courses before enrolling in courses at the 300 level.

 GERM-UA 349 Offered periodically.
 4 points.